DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 In an effort to educate the world of whats possible with serverless tech, I built out the [functions.netlify.com](https://functions.netlify.com) site.

-It's everything you ever wanted to know about [Netlify Functions](https://www.netlify.com/docs/functions/)
+It's the one stop shop for all things [Netlify Functions](https://www.netlify.com/docs/functions/)

 - [Functions Examples](https://functions.netlify.com/examples)
 - [Functions Tutorials](https://functions.netlify.com/tutorials)